lkilpela/minishell/TO-DO.md

 ## exec
 - [x] make in our minishell does not work, not sure why (started working because of proper envp values to execve)
 - [x] updated variables to be sent to the execve
+- [ ]   ```
+        mdkir test_folder
+        test_folder
+        ```
+        errors for minishell: test_folder: is a directory
+        which means its looking into current directory as if its part of the $PATH when looking for the executable.
+        it should be just looking for the executable from path called test_folder which doesnt exist (most likely).
+        so need to fix the find_executable function to only look for the PATH folders in that case.

 ## builtins